 Move the text boxes as necessary, printing drafts until the words are arranged correctly.
 Mark the placement of the white card onto the printer paper.
 (I used little pencil marks on the lower corners...)

-Use painter’s tape to temporarily adhere the white rectangle onto the printer paper at the correct location, using the pencil marks as guidance.
+Use painter’s or Washi tape to temporarily adhere the white rectangle onto the printer paper at the correct location, using the pencil marks as guidance.

 Step 4: Assemble Card